In C programming, you allocate memory to create an object by asking the runtime for a number of bytes:

 unnecessary performance penalty, and also can’t resize reallocations

-efficiently in case you want to realloc
+efficiently in case you want to realloc rather than malloc, so

 if you’re on a system that has